Joomla Extensions

 Cache clean-up: Clean up cache

-Delete inactive users: Delete users based on your criteria (never logged in or account not activated for a certain period of time)
+Delete inactive users: delete users based on your criteria (never logged in or account not activated for a certain period of time)

 Auto-import configuration: Import the configuration from a central file